-- 1. Development proposals must demonstrate how the development contributes to the character of Thruxton, incorporating design principles that reflect the local vernacular, particularly the Conservation Area and those features and characteristics included in the Thruxton Village Design Statement.
-Proposals will be expected to demonstrate the following: - a) building form and style valued and promoted locally including smaller houses with characteristically low roofs.
+- Development proposals must demonstrate how the development contributes to the character of Thruxton, incorporating design principles that reflect the local vernacular, particularly the Conservation Area and those features and characteristics included in the Thruxton Village Design Statement.
+Proposals will be expected to demonstrate the following: - a) the local style of smaller houses with characteristically low roofs.
 Low roof lines and details such as flint inserts, arched window details, dormer windows in a low roof, raised eaves and exposed woodwork are all distinctive local features which will generally be supported; - b) use of locally distinctive building materials as appropriate to the location (brick, flint, thatch, clay tiles or slate).
 The use of flint, mellow red and blue brick, rendering painted white or cream, slate or thatch is encouraged.
-The use of grey and brown roofing materials is preferred, or if a red roof is appropriate a mellow mixed red using reused tiles would be acceptable; - c) suitable boundary treatments, such as brick, flint, chalk based cob or hedges of beech, hawthorn, ivy, privet or yew.
+The use of grey and brown roofing materials is preferred, or if a red roof is appropriate a mellow mixed red would be acceptable; - c) suitable boundary treatments, such as brick, flint, chalk based cob or hedges of beech, hawthorn, ivy, privet or yew will be supported.
 Thatched or tiled topped Hampshire walls should be maintained and are an attractive method of delineating new boundaries. - d) attention to design detail, with discreet siting and design of service features such as bin stores; cycle stores; meter boxes, flues and ventilation ducts; renewable energy; lighting, satellite dishes and phone lines;

-- e) development should create places that are sustainable, durable, safe and secure, functional, aesthetic, flexible and suitable for their location and use, meeting the relevant policies of the development plan; and - f) avoid or minimise the use of external lighting in line with Policy EN1. - 2.
-Development proposals where required, should be accompanied by a Design and Access Statement, showing how the proposed design and access arrangements for the proposed development have responded to, and been informed by, the site context.
+- e) development should create places that are sustainable, durable, safe and secure, functional, aesthetic, flexible and suitable for their location and use, meeting the relevant policies of the development plan; and - f) avoid or minimise the use of external lighting in line with Policy FN1